 R. Carlos Nakai and Will Clipman

-Nakai has 37 albums on the Canyon Records label, plus additional albums and guest appearances on other labels.
-His records Canyon Trilogy and Earth Spirit are the first and only Native American recordings to earn two Gold Records.
-He has sold over four million albums, received nine GRAMMY nominations and eight Native American Music Awards.
-He holds a Master’s Degree in American Indian Studies from the University of Arizona, was awarded the Arizona Governor’s Arts Award (1992) and was inducted into the Arizona Music & Entertainment Hall of Fame (2005).
+R. Carlos Nakai is the world’s premier performer of the Native American flute.
+Of Navajo-Ute heritage, Nakai has released more than 40 albums with Canyon Records with additional titles on other labels.
+Nakai created a new sound for the traditional flute when he began performing over 30 years ago and continues to work in the genres of Native American, world, jazz, and classical music.
+Two of Nakai’s albums, Canyon Trilogy and Earth Spirit, have earned certified Gold Records (500,000 units sold) while Canyon Trilogy has sold more than one million albums worldwide.
+He has sold over four million albums, received ten GRAMMY nominations and eight Native American Music Awards.
+He holds a Master’s Degree in American Indian Studies from the University of Arizona, was awarded the Arizona Governor’s Arts Award in 1992, and in 2005 he was inducted into the Arizona Music & Entertainment Hall of Fame.

-No:ligk Traditional Singers and Dancers
+No:ligk Traditional Singers and Dancers (Tohono O’odham)

 The No:ligk Traditional Singers and Dancers have been teaching and sharing their traditions for the last 16 years ago under the direction of Christine Johnson.
 Their dances include the basket dance, which symbolizes the weaving of a basket and as they acknowledge the four directions they pay homage to basket weavers around the world.
 The songs speak to the creation of the earth and its relation to those who inhabit it.
 Four generations of the Johnson family join together to preserve Tohono O'odham heritage and identity through song, dance and basketmaking.the creation of the earth and its relation to those who inhabit it.